shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab5.md

    ![](../media/lab-05/image12.png)

-10. Expand **Refresh.**
+10. Expand **Refresh**.

 11. Set **Time Zone** to your preferred time zone.

-    **Note**: Since this is a lab environment, you can set the time zone to your preferred time zone.
+    >**Note**: Since this is a lab environment, you can set the time zone to your preferred time zone.
 In a real scenario, you will be setting the time zone based on your / data source location.

 12. Set **Configure a refresh** **schedule** slider to **On**.